 You can help prevent the spread of shigellosis by washing your hands frequently and carefully with soap, especially if you work or spend time in day care centers or with children who are not completely toilet trained.
 When possible, keep young children with shigellosis who are still in diapers away from uninfected children.

-If your child is in diapers and has shigellosis, after diaper changing, wipe the changing area with a disinfectant such as a diluted household bleach solution and put the diapers in a closed-lid garbage can.
+If your child is in diapers and has shigellosis, after diaper changing, wipe the changing area with a disinfectant such as diluted household bleach and put the diapers in a closed-lid garbage can.
 Then wash your hands with soap and warm water.

 Practice safe sex, especially if you are a man who has sex with other men.
 Avoid sex if your partner has shigellosis.